Shopping experts predict what’s in store for Black Friday 2022

 Inflation will impact deals

-Inflation has driven up the cost of all goods by 8.2% between September 2021 and September 2022, according to data from the Bureau of Labor Statistics.
+Inflation has driven up the cost of all goods by 8.2 percent between September 2021 and September 2022, according to data from the Bureau of Labor Statistics.
 Holiday shoppers are counting on discounts to provide much-needed relief.
 But inflation has taken a toll on retailers, too.

-“Stores are suffering,” says Priya Raghubir, professor of marketing at New York University’s Stern School of Business.
-“Their fixed costs remain high, and the revenue is shrinking.
-So they can’t afford to offer deep deals.”

-“I think that we will see higher prices this year than we have in the past, and certainly promotions can try to help offset that,” says Heather Dougherty, vice president of success at Lexer, a customer data platform for retailers.
+“I think that we will see higher prices this year than we have in the past, and certainly promotions can try to help offset that,” Heather Dougherty, vice president of success at Lexer, a customer data platform for retailers, said.
 “But inflation is definitely pushing higher prices for retailers, and they have to pass that cost on to the end consumer.”

 In some cases, the impact will be subtle.
 Retailers may charge higher delivery fees or shoppers may get less for their money through shrinkflation, in which a product’s price remains the same but its size or quantity is reduced.
 For example, a lotion bottle may contain an ounce or two less than before.